 2. Tell us about your journey in becoming Associate Art Director

-This achievement was a result of outstanding performance and team trust continuously.
+This achievement was a result of continuous team trust and personal performance.

-I had an opportunity to rotate through many different teams and departments.
-Every time I transit to a new place, I learn how to work and adapt to new workflows and pipelines.
-The most important point is how I can build trust with a new team fast so we can work together better.
-As the new team may not know your capacity and working style well, you need to show them what you can do and how you work on a project.
+I had the opportunity to have rotated through many different departments.
+Every time I transition to a new team, I learn how to work and adapt to new workflows and pipelines.
+The most important point is how I can build trust with a new team quickly so we can collaborate better.
+As the new team may not know your capacity and working style well, you need to show them what you can do and how you handle a project.

-When I was an Artist Producer, people said, “As usual, Thuy will take on the hardest part as she can accomplish it well”.
-It means people believe in my ability, I am so happy about that.
+When I was an Artist, Producers used to make jokes like, “As usual, Thuy will take on the hardest part.”
+It means people believe in my ability, so I was happy about that.

 3. What are the differences between the role of Team Leader and Art Associate Director?